-Table \ref{tab:exp1_metrics} presents the {numbers} of non-dominated solutions found by the three \camila{multi-objective methods AUGMECON2, \emph{AugMathLagr} and \emph{AugMathFix}} as well as the $aMID$, $aSNS$, {and R2} Indicator values.
-It also reports the total computational running times in seconds that \camila{the methods} took to approximate the Pareto frontier for the case study.
+Table \ref{tab:exp1_metrics} presents the numbers of non-dominated solutions found by the three multi-objective methods AUGMECON2, \emph{AugMathLagr} and \emph{AugMathFix} as well as the $aMID$, $aSNS$, {and R2} Indicator values.
+It also reports the total computational running times in seconds that the methods took to approximate the Pareto frontier for the case study.

-Table \ref{tab:exp1_metrics} {shows that the} {solutions obtained by} \emph{AugMathLagr} and \emph{AugMathFix} {presented} lower values of $aMID$ and $aSNS$ than {AUGMECON2}. {In addition, {the R2} indicator of the solutions found by \emph{AugMathLagr} and \emph{AugMathFix} were low.
-These results attest the good} quality of the Pareto frontier approximations obtained by the methods when compared to AUGMECON2.
+Table \ref{tab:exp1_metrics} {shows that} \emph{AugMathLagr} and \emph{AugMathFix} obtained solutions with lower $aMID$ and $aSNS$ values than {AUGMECON2}.
+In addition, {the R2} indicator of the solutions found by \emph{AugMathLagr} and \emph{AugMathFix} were low.
+These results attest \typo{to} the good quality of the Pareto frontier approximations found by the methods when compared to AUGMECON2.